Boyinglby/LoRA_SDNet/README.md

 # How to run
 Requirement: PyTorch 0.4.1, spaCy 2.0.16.
-The docker we used is available at dockerhub: https://hub.docker.com/r/zcgzcgzcg/squadv2/tags.
-Please use v3.0 or v4.0.

 1. Create a folder (e.g. **coqa**) to contain data and running logs;
 2. Create folder **coqa/data** to store CoQA raw data: **coqa-train-v1.0.json** and **coqa-dev-v1.0.json**;
 3. Copy the file **conf** from the repo into folder **coqa**;